armchair-traveller/gt-chains/README.md

 # Lightning Counter ⚡

-Helps you find any potential skill chains based on hero selection and rearrange your raid/grinding teams to those chains!
+Helps you find any potential skill chains based on hero selection and rearrange your raid/grinding teams to those chains, for the game Guardian Tales.

 ## Tech & Features